 What if I am working and I am involved in a car accident or injured by the negligence of someone else?
 Can I have a workers’ compensation case and a personal injury case at the same time?

 Generally you may have a worker’s compensation claim and a personal injury claim at the same time if the other driver does not work for the same employer that you do.
 If you both work for the same employer and you are both working at the time of the accident, generally you are not permitted to receive both types of compensation.

-There are numerous other types of personal injury cases including slip and fall cases, negligence of a nursing home, and dog bites, to name a few.
+There are numerous other types of personal injury cases including slip-and-fall cases, negligence of a nursing home and dog bites, to name a few.

-Generally speaking you have two years in which to file a lawsuit if necessary to pursue your claim, but it is generally advisable to inform your insurance company and the other drivers immediately after the accident.
+Generally speaking, you have two years in which to file a lawsuit if necessary to pursue your claim, but it is generally advisable to inform your insurance company and the other drivers immediately after the accident.

 Contact your insurance company immediately.
 If necessary, seek medical treatment immediately either at the hospital or with your family doctor.
-Make sure you gather whatever evidence may be readily available including taking photographs of the car and/or any skid marks that occurred due to the accident.
+Make sure you gather whatever evidence may be readily available, including taking photographs of the car and/or any skid marks that occurred due to the accident.

 There is no specific time frame in which to make a recovery.
-There are many factors involved in this process and it is largely dependent on whether a formal lawsuit needs to be filed.
+There are many factors involved in this process, and it is largely dependent on whether a formal lawsuit needs to be filed.

-Generally you are entitled to recover damages because of a car accident which may include some if not all of your medical bills, lost wages, damages to your vehicle, as well as a potential recovery for any pain and suffering you have incurred by way of the car accident.
+Generally you are entitled to recover damages because of a car accident, which may include some if not all of your medical bills, lost wages, damages to your vehicle, as well as a potential recovery for any pain and suffering you have incurred by way of the car accident.